Puppy Vaccine Schedule: A Complete Owner’s Guide

 Puppy vaccination schedule

-Now that you know both core and non-core vaccines, here’s how they all might fit into a puppy vaccine schedule.
-Please note that you should always consult with your veterinarian for recommendations as protocols may change as more research becomes available.
+Now that you know about core and non-core vaccines, here’s how they all might fit into a puppy vaccine schedule.
+Please note that you should always consult with your veterinarian for vaccine recommendations, as protocols may change as more research becomes available.

 At six to eight weeks:

 • DHPP combination vaccine.
-This core vaccine can be given as early as six weeks.
 Booster shots are given at intervals of two to four weeks until your puppy is around 16 weeks of age.
-After the final shot in the series, your dog should receive another vaccine one year later, and then after that, every three years.
+After the final shot in the series, your dog should receive another vaccine one year later, and a booster every three years after that.

 At 12 to 16 weeks:

-When you bring your pup to the vet, discuss their policies on immunizations, testing, deworming, heartworm prevention, and spaying or neutering.
-This conversation can help you create a customized plan for your new puppys’s needs.
+When you bring your pup to the vet, be sure to ask about their recommendations for vaccinations, testing, deworming, heartworm prevention, and spaying or neutering your dog.
+This conversation can help you create a customized plan for your new puppy’s needs.

 Risks of vaccines for puppies

-As with all medical procedures, there are some risks associated with puppy vaccinations, but they’re extremely minor compared to the benefits of preventing illness and the transmission of disease.
+As with all medical procedures, there are some risks associated with puppy vaccinations.
+But, these risks are extremely minor compared to the benefits of preventing illness and transmission of disease.

 – Charles A Hurty, DVM Grove Veterinary Clinic

 Most puppies sail through their vaccinations with no issues.
 But it’s not uncommon for some to experience mild side effects.
 These side effects can include loss of appetite, localized swelling, or malaise.
-Don’t worry; these symptoms usually disappear quickly after the initial vaccination.
+Not to worry: Side effects usually resolve quickly after the initial vaccination.

-However, if your pup experiences more severe symptoms, like vomiting, hives, or a swollen face, call your vet.
-They can provide the care needed to get your pup feeling better in no time.
+However, if your pup experiences more severe symptoms after a vaccination — like vomiting, hives, severe pain, or a swollen face — call your vet.
+They can provide the care your pup needs to feel better in no time.

 Planning for a healthy future

 We all want the best for our canine companions.
-And ensuring they get the right puppy vaccines is one of the most important steps to keep your dog healthy.
+Ensuring they get the right puppy vaccines is one of the most important steps you can take to keep your dog healthy.

 Once your pup has had their initial vaccinations, you need to keep their shots up-to-date and schedule regular check-ups with the vet.
 Plus, your vet can help you create a customized plan for your pup’s health and wellness.
-That includes choosing the best food, figuring out how to keep them active, and more.
+That includes choosing the best food, exercise routine, and more.

 FAQs